 Headings (e.g., start of sections) should be distinguished from the main body text by the size of their fonts (e.g., 11pt. versus 10pt.) and bolded.
 Use the same font face for all headings.
 There should be space above and below headings.

-The font for the main body of text must be black and, if at all possible, in Garamond (or Times).
+The font for the main body of text must be black and, as possible, in Garamond (or Times).

 Tables and Figures

 Tables and figures should appear in the document near where they are referenced in the text.
 Large tables or figures should be put on pages by themselves.
 Avoid the use of overly small type in tables.
 In no case should tables or figures be in a separate document or file and we ask they are not submitted as picture files, but embedded so they can be manipulated during final formatting.
 All tables and figures must fit within 1" margins on all sides (top, bottom, left and right) in both portrait and landscape view.

 Roman letters used in mathematical expressions as variables should be italicized.
 Roman letters used as part of multi-letter function names should not be italicized.
 Whenever possible, subscripts and superscripts should be a smaller font size than the main text.